michaelgruczel/microservice-architecture-by-example/README.md

 logged in people to send message.
 Additionally they can ask for wether data or concert data which is then retrieved from the other services

-So the general setup will look lilke this:
+The upper diagram shows the general setup.
+But we want to follow the principles of cloud native apps, so the real setup will look like the one at the bottom:

 > TODO

-But we want to follow the principles of cloud native apps, so the real setup will look like this:

-> TODO

-Go through the principles to understant the adaptions and advantages of it
+Go through the principles to understand the adaptions and advantages of it

+---

 ## some principles of microservice architectures and how they are applied in the several environments

-Some of this principles you will find in the 12 factor (https://12factor.net/) apps, but not all factors are crucial for microservices and for this showcase (even if I agree with all 12 principles).
+This principles you will find in the 12 factor (https://12factor.net/) apps, but not all factors are crucial for microservices and for this showcase (even if I agree with all 12 principles).
-So my list differs for this demo.
+So my list is a subset.

-### resilience to traffic

-> TODO scaling

-### resilience to dependencies

-> TODO example circuit breaker

-### resilience to infrastructure changes

-> TODO service discovery
+### Backing services
+Treat backing services as attached resources

+This can be applied in Java by good design and by circuit breaker.
+One easy to use example library is netflix hystrix.
+An app show try as good as possible to survive even if some dependencies might fail temporarily.
+Enusure a gracefull degradation as possible.
+In this example the chat-server will continue to work if services like the concerts-service or the weather service fail.
+Apart from that yozu should design your app in a way that additional resources (services) can be added and removed on the fly.
+This can be done by software side loadbalancing in combination with service discovery.
+In this example i will use eureka and ribbon for it.

-### Be stateless
+### Processes

-> TODO example redis for session, loadbalancer round robin
+Execute the app as one or more stateless processes

+Sessions are dangerous, sticky sessions are the result.
+This makes rolling updates and scaling complex.
+In this example i will store session in a redis db.

-### always on
+### Logs

-> TODO example rolling updates, config changes
-> TODO example config

-### Treat logs as event streams
+Treat logs as event streams

-> TODO
+Since you want the flexibility to scale up and down easily and to moive your services, you can not rely on the existence of files.
+Handling logs as streams is an easy solution.
+I will show it with PCF and ELK.

+### Port binding
+Export services via port binding

+Having dedicated ports might make sense if you only have a few services, but if you want to be flexible you should automate the handling of ports.

+---

-### Let's run it locally
+## Let's run it locally

-> TODO not implemented yet

 I recommend to use 5 shells.